snigdhabhamidipati69/AQUA-RESQ/README.md

 Longitude
 Altitude

-to associate a detected person with a geographic location.
+to associate a detected person with the UAV's simulated geographic location.

-4. Mission Dashboard
+Mission Dashboard

 The Streamlit dashboard provides a centralized interface for mission information.